Eat More Lentils To Help Stop Diabetes By Bringing Glucose Levels Down By 35 Percent, New Study Finds

 The researchers measured the blood sugar levels of the healthy subjects before they ate their lentil-enriched meals, and then measured a second time two hours afterward, according to a report on the study by The Daily Mail.

 “Pulses are the edible seeds of plants in the legume family,” the site Pulses.org explains.
-“Pulses grow in pods and come in a variety of shapes, sizes and colors.”
+“Pulses grow in pods and come in a variety of shapes, sizes, and colors.”

 “Pulses are extremely nutrient-dense food that have the potential to reduce chronic diseases associated with mismanaged glucose levels,” said University of Guelph nutrition professor Alison Duncan.
 “Only 13 percent of Canadians eat (lentils) on any given day.
 We are hoping this research will make people more aware of the health benefits of eating pulses.”

 The adults in the study consumed four types of dishes, starting with a dish of white rice only.
-The other three types of meals consumed in the study mixed white rice with split red lentils, large green lentils and small green lentils, according to Medical Express.
+The other three types of meals consumed in the study mixed white rice with split red lentils, large green lentils, and small green lentils, according to Medical Express.

 “We mixed the lentils in with the potatoes and rice because people don’t typically eat pulses on their own, but rather consume them in combination with other starches as part of a larger meal, so we wanted the results to reflect that,” Duncan said.

-Why do lentils, and other pulses, have the beneficial health effects found by the study, causing blood glucose levels to drop?
+Why do lentils and other pulses have the beneficial health effects found by the study, causing blood glucose levels to drop?
 By slowing the digestion of starches and as a result, the rate at which they release sugars into the human bloodstream, Duncan said.

 Could eating lentils lower your blood glucose levels?
 New #UofG research could help reduce chronic diseases. #improveLife https://t.co/UK5LLcHp5y